 An entertaining horror flick that’s become a bit of a classic and now has some added 80s nostalgia to bring to the spooky mix and is a Halloween season favorite of mine as well.
-Spawned a Tommy Lee Wallace (Halloween III) directed sequel in 1988 featuring Charley and Peter Vincent battling Dandridge’s vengeful sister played by Julie Carmen and is pretty entertaining on it’s own though, for some reason, was shown little attention by the studio and audiences when it was given a limited release before going to VHS and later DVD.
+Spawned a Tommy Lee Wallace (Halloween III) directed sequel in 1988 featuring Charley and Peter Vincent battling Dandridge’s vengeful sister, played by Julie Carmen.
+The sequel is pretty entertaining on it’s own, though, for some reason, was shown little attention by the studio and audiences when it was given a limited release before going to VHS and later DVD.

 Rated 3 and 1/2 (out of 4) fangs!

 Pingback: TOMB OF NOSTALGIA: FRIGHT NIGHT PART II (1988) | MonsterZero NJ's Movie Madhouse

 Pingback: TOMB OF NOSTALGIA: WAXWORK (1988) | MonsterZero NJ's Movie Madhouse

 Pingback: MONSTERZERO NJ’S SATURDAY NIGHT DOUBLE FEATURE: CLASS OF 1984 and CLASS OF 1999 | MonsterZero NJ's Movie Madhouse